SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Training

 where $\boldsymbol{P}(\boldsymbol{\theta})$ are the token probabilities predicted by the model (the expected outputs $\boldsymbol{c}_n$ are also needed by the model in training due to the use of teacher forcing\footnote{That is, in training, unlike in inference, when predicting the token $l$, the model is fed the ground truth up to $l-1$, not its own predictions autoregressively.
-This means that in training the decoder can run in parallel., and that compute is not thrown away by trying to predict sequences that are already too far off from the ground truth.}
+This means that in training the decoder can run in parallel, and that compute is not thrown away by trying to predict sequences that are already too far off from the ground truth.}), $L$ is the sequence length, $\eta$ is the learning rate hyperparameter, and $\boldsymbol{\theta'}$ are the updated parameters.